NOTEBOOK COMPUTERS AT Clayton State University

 “Hardship” refers to an unexpected event or circumstance beyond the student’s control that directly interferes with the student’s ability to continue to make satisfactory progress in class(es).
 This generally includes, but is not necessarily limited to, serious illness or accident of the student or a close relative that requires the student’s extended attention, unavoidable and unexpected job change or change of job assignment that conflicts with class, or significant disruption of family life that prevents regular class progress.
 The following sorts of cases do not constitute “hardship”: getting behind in class due to taking on more than one can handle; doing poorly in class due to inadequate background, difficult material, or poor time management; taking extensive time away from class for a personal situation that could have been expeditiously handled with a minimum of class interference.
 The dean may request documentation of the hardship.

-A student should contact the dean of the school of his or her major or the Associate Vice President for Academic Affairs (770-961-3538) for questions about hardship withdrawal.
+A student should contact the dean of the school of his or her major or the Associate Provost (770-961-3538) for questions about hardship withdrawal.